Shipmeadow: History

 Shipmeadow is recorded in the Domesday Book of 1086 as Scitmetdua or Scipmedu.
 It was located in Wangford Hundred.
 This settlement appears on John Speed's 1610 map as Shepemeadow.
 This shows that the name has more likely to be sheep meadow rather than the current Shipmeadow.

 In the 1870s, John Marius Wilson made the following notes about Shipmeadow:'Shipmeadow, a parish, with a village, in Wangford district, Suffolk; 2½ miles W by S of Beccles r. station.
 It has a post-office under Beccles.
 The church was repaired in 1856.
 The Wangford workhouse is here, has accommodation for about 400 inmates.'

 The workhouse remains, but has since been converted to residential use.

 Transport

 The B1062 road runs through Shipmeadow, linking it to Beccles to the east and Bungay to the west.
 The A143 and A146 run to the north of the parish and provide routes to Norwich, Great Yarmouth and Lowestoft.
 The nearest railway station is at Beccles 2.5 mi to the east.
-The microairline Nebo Air intends to operate passenger flights from Shipmeadow Airfield to Damyns Hall Aerodrome near Upminster in East London and Wickenby Aerodrome in Lincolnshire using Pipistrel electrically powered light aircraft.
+The operations of NEBOair, an electric aviation company, are based in Shipmeadow Airfield.In its early days, the company considered flying passengers to Damyns Hall Aerodrome near Upminster in East London and Wickenby Aerodrome in Lincolnshire using Pipistrel electrically powered light aircraft.